 The good news is that you don’t have to do any of this.
 There are amazing employee time tracking software solutions that can create timesheets and export to payroll in just a few clicks.

 How To Automate The Process With A Digital Solution: Connecteam

 - It takes a lot of time and effort if you’re not familiar with Excel.

 - It’s not organized.

 - It’s impossible to easily communication with employees about their timesheet through Excel.

 - Excel isn’t online, making collaboration nearly impossible.

 If making Excel timesheets is as difficult for you as it is for me, then you’ll be happy to know there is a way to automate this whole process without using Excel!
 An employee management software, like Connecteam, allows you to do everything Excel does and so much more.

 With Connecteam, you can accurately track employee hours in the following ways:

-- A GPS powered time clock allows employees to clock in and out directly from their mobile device.
+- A GPS tracking powered time clock allows employees to clock in and out directly from their mobile device.